-- Admission to the university/Documented condition: To register with SDS you must first be admitted as a student to Wayne State University and have a documented condition or diagnosis.
+Admission to the university and documented diagnosis.
+To register with SDS, you must first be admitted as a student to Wayne State University and have a documented condition or diagnosis.

-Complete the online registration form at the following link to begin the registration process at: https://wayne-accommodate.symplicity.com/public_accommodation.
-After this form has been submitted a specialist will contact you to schedule your first appointment.
+Schedule an initial appointment.
+Complete the online registration form to begin the process.
+After this form has been submitted, a specialist will contact you to schedule your first appointment.

-Provide documentation of disability: If you are registering with SDS, you will need to read the Disability Documentation Guidelines that apply to everyone as well as the documentation guidelines for the specific disability you have.
-In order to register with SDS you must have sufficient documentation.
-Providing SDS with documentation in advance of your intake appointment will expedite the intake process.
+Provide documentation of disability.
+If you are registering with SDS, you will need to read the Disability Documentation Guidelines that apply to everyone, as well as the documentation guidelines for your specific disability.
+In order to register with SDS, you must have sufficient documentation.
+Providing SDS with documentation in advance of your intake appointment will expedite the process.
 You are strongly encouraged to submit your documentation prior to the initial appointment.
 Documentation can be faxed to SDS at 313-577-4898 or delivered in person.
-If it is not possible to provide documentation prior to your appointment, please bring the documentation with you on your scheduled day and time.
+If it is not possible to provide documentation prior to your appointment, please bring the documentation with you to your appointment.

-Meeting with the disability specialist: At the initial appointment you will discuss the history of your disability with the disability specialist.
+Meet with a disability specialist.
+At the initial appointment, you will discuss the history of your disability with a specialist.
 You should have a good understanding of your disability and how it impacts your learning.
-Appropriate and reasonable accommodations will be discussed and the disability specialist will issue accommodation letters that you will give to your professors.
+Appropriate and reasonable accommodations will be discussed and the disability specialist will issue accommodation letters for your professors.
 Assistive technology needs will also be discussed and requests processed.
 You must also provide the disability specialist with your current detailed class schedule if you are registered for classes.
 After your appointment is complete, follow up meetings may be scheduled with your disability specialist.